RRRRolling/Fintech545_Riley/Week02/README.md

-Please read the following before running the program:
+Please read the following before running the code:

 (1) There are several packages that needed to be installed to run this program.
 They are pandas, numpy, statsmodels.api, scipy and matplotlib.